JetBrains/amper/docs/SetupIJ.md

-- Make sure you have the latest EAP/nightly IntelliJ IDEA 2023.3 build.
+- For the best experience use IntelliJ IDEA 2023.3 EAP/Nightly build.
+IntelliJ IDEA 2023.2 is also supported but with limited code assistance.

 - Install [Toolbox App](https://www.jetbrains.com/lp/toolbox/)